stormqloud/kazoo-tgbbok/fax.md

 ## Email to Fax
 * This will require multiple configuration changes.
 The shortlist
   * DNS MX records, get the email to Kazoo server
-  * Get Kazoo Fax to answer SMTP PORT 25, get the email into the right program
   * make sure you have gs (ghostscript) installed in /usr/bin/gs *
-* These 2 links have much ore information
+* These 2 links have much more information
 * https://groups.google.com/forum/#!topic/2600hz-users/IHtSwuuveTQ
 * https://github.com/2600hz/kazoo/tree/master/applications/fax/doc

-* To get the email flowing into Kazoo you must hijack port 25 on your inbound MX mail server and point it into Kazoo instead of Postfix.

-Kazoo inbound fax service should already be running on your Kazoo servers on TCP PORT 19025
+Kazoo inbound fax service should already be running on your Kazoo servers on TCP PORT 19025.  the difficultly is routing the right email to it.

+Try this to verify the email to fax service itself is running:

 ```
 [root@kaz ~]# telnet lh 19025